ArduPilot/ardupilot_wiki/copter/source/docs/ac_rollpitchtuning.rst

 convert the desired rotation rate into a motor output.
 This alone will likely get it flying reasonably well at least in Stabilize mode.

+This guide assumes you are using Mission Planner as your Ground Control software.
+Other software, such as QGroundControl or APM Planner can also be used.

 Some general advice on how to tune this parameter:

 -  Too high and the copter will oscillate quickly in roll and/or pitch